zxing-cpp/zxing-cpp/README.md

 ZXing-C++ ("zebra crossing") is an open-source, multi-format linear/matrix barcode image processing library implemented in C++.

 It was originally ported from the Java [ZXing Library](https://github.com/zxing/zxing) but has been developed further and now includes many improvements in terms of runtime and detection performance.
 It can both read and write barcodes in a number of formats.
+Since version 3.0 the default writing backend is provided by the [zint library](https://github.com/zint/zint).

 ## Sponsors